 Still reading?
 You get a bonus 2 more reasons why you should not move to Hawaii

-Reason #13 you should not move to Hawaii: Visiting family on the mainland is really expensive
+Bonus Reason #13: Visiting family on the mainland is really expensive

 The high cost of mainland travel is another reason to not move to Hawaii